Everyone wants Garth Brooks on their side. He just wants everyone to get along.

 “We were really still just these kids from South Carolina that had hit this wave,” said Darius Rucker, Hootie frontman and contemporary country music star.
 “When he left [the trophy] there and then he said what he said, it really validated what we were doing out there and how hard we were working.
 It made it even cooler that somebody like Garth Brooks noticed.”

-Brooks also still steadfastly believes in Chris Gaines, his rocker alter ego from 1999, whom he positioned as a fictional character that would be the star of an eventual movie.
+Brooks also still steadfastly believes in Chris Gaines, his rocker alter-ego from 1999, whom he positioned as a fictional character that would be the star of an eventual movie.
 A Gaines album “flopped” — it sold only around 2 million copies, a real disappointment back then — and the movie never happened.
 Gaines became a laughingstock.

 Naturally, Gaines has since become a cult phenomenon, and Brooks recently teased in a Facebook live stream there are some lost tracks that could be on the way soon.
 Brooks confirms that if anything, that announcement was an understatement.